yardsale8/stat489_book/_sources/IntroductionToPython/ExpressionsValuesAndEvaluation.txt

 Expressions are the building blocks for functional programs and using the right expressions can lead to programs that are easier to understand.
-In particular, part of a program is **referentially transparent** if it can be replaced with it's value without changing the meaning of the program, making it easier to understand.
+In particular, part of a program is **referentially transparent** if it can be replaced with it's value without changing the meaning of the progra, making it easier to understand.
 Expressions constructed out of lambda expressions, conditional expressions and operations will be *referentially transparent*.